World Cup 2019: England are World Champions after pipping New Zealand in Super Over

 Nicholls, who had completed a 71-ball fifty, was out for 55 when he played on after being cramped for room by a Plunkett delivery that curved back into him and veteran Ross Taylor could only manage 15 before falling lbw to Mark Wood.

-Latham defiantly hit Wood for six but his valuable 47 off 56 balls ended when he chipped a low Woakes full toss to mid-off.
+Latham defiantly hit Wood for a six but his valuable 47 off 56 balls ended when he chipped a low Woakes full toss to mid-off.

 (With AFP inputs)